Jarauvi/lichaser_ble/README.md

 ## 🎨 Custom Effects

+> [!IMPORTANT]
+> **Currently only static effects are functional.** Dynamic moving effects will be added if possible to reverse engineer them.

 The integration supports user-defined effects defined in a JSON file.
 By default, the file is named `lichaser_ble_effects.json` and is placed in the Home Assistant configuration directory (e.g. `/config/lichaser_ble_effects.json`).
 The file path can be changed later in the integration options.

 ### JSON Format